facebookresearch/RAM/projects/autodata/README.md

 We believe these initial experiments are just the tip of the iceberg and further exploration and optimization of this approach will bring further gains.

-**More tasks, models and baselines.** Future continued work should explore the use of this method across more diverse tasks and models.
+**More tasks, models, and baselines.** Future continued work should explore the use of this method across more diverse tasks and models.
 We envision the ideal system being a general agent that can be used for any kind of data (mathematics, code, general instruction following tasks, safety, and so on) from verifiable to non-verifiable, single-turn to multi-turn and with supporting documents and more complex, e.g. agentic tasks.

-**Hacking & limitations.** We encountered instances of the agents trying to avoid doing the work correctly or trying to "cheat" the goal, e.g. by changing the prompt to the weak solver telling it to be weak, which we have partially addressed, but have plans of investigating stronger safeguards.
-Similarly, we wish to make sure that data is both challenging and meaningful, for example in the computer science task we found some generated questions and rubrics are overly tied to specific experimental numbers from the paper rather than testing generalizable reasoning.
+**Hacking & limitations.** We encountered instances of the agents trying to avoid doing the work correctly or trying to "cheat" the goal, e.g. by changing the prompt to the weak solver telling it to be weak, which we have partially addressed, but have plans to investigate stronger safeguards.
+Similarly, we wish to make sure that data is both challenging and meaningful, for example in the computer science task we found that some generated questions and rubrics were overly tied to specific experimental numbers from the paper rather than testing generalizable reasoning.

 **Full dataset analysis iteration.** Our initial experiments create quality data at the example level.
-As detailed at the beginning of this post we would like to expand this to dataset-level analysis in order to improve quality, for example diversity statistics and overall improvements with respect to how it interacts with existing datasets.
+As detailed at the beginning of this post, we would like to expand this to dataset-level analysis in order to improve quality, for example diversity statistics and overall improvements with respect to how it interacts with existing datasets.
 An intermediate step rather than a full dataset analysis is iterative batched analysis, i.e. generating N examples, and then deriving learnings from the current batch in order to generate the next batch.

-**From Self-Improvement to Co-improvement.** [Our](https://arxiv.org/abs/2510.24684), and [others](https://arxiv.org/abs/2505.03335), work on [self-play](https://arxiv.org/abs/1703.05407) also involves making a "challenger" which generates training examples for a solver, which can be optimized together with rewards and weight updates, rather than in the agentic way described above.
-However, a full self-improving loop could consider our autodata system as the challenger, and train it both in learnt skills and its weights – at the same time as training the solver.
+**From Self-Improvement to Co-improvement.** [Our work](https://arxiv.org/abs/2506.01716), along with related work by [others](https://arxiv.org/abs/2505.03335), on [self-play](https://arxiv.org/abs/1703.05407) also involves making a "challenger" which generates training examples for a solver, which can be optimized together with rewards and weight updates, rather than in the agentic way described above.
+However, a full self-improving loop could consider our autodata system as the challenger, and train it both in learned skills and its weights – at the same time as training the solver.
 In this work we have explored an autoresearch-like method to meta-train our agent, but there is much more to explore in this direction.
 Finally, removing humans completely from the loop is unlikely to be desirable in current full model training pipelines, especially when data creation is so important for model capabilities and safe behavior.
-Incorporating human feedback and ability to do "co-research" with the agent is likely a better path, called [co-improvement](https://arxiv.org/abs/2512.05356), which is a main direction of our research.
+Incorporating human feedback and the ability to do "co-research" with the agent is likely a better path, called [co-improvement](https://arxiv.org/abs/2512.05356), which is a main direction of our research.

 ## Contributors